 Review the facility licensee’s comments, incorporate changes in the test materials, as appropriate, and submit the final operating test and associated checklists to the designated Chief Examiner and regional OL BC for review and approval.

-In coordination with the designated Chief Examiner, administer a complete RO or instant SRO operating test in accordance with ES-302.
-Note that the entire operating test must be audited by a certified Chief Examiner (preferably the regional OL BC if he or she is certified on the technology in question), who will step in if to ensure that a valid licensing decision can be made.
+In coordination with the designated Chief Examiner, administer a complete RO or instant SRO operating test in accordance with ES-302 (this operating test is not required to be the same as the operating test developed per this OJT).
+Note that the entire operating test must be audited by a certified Chief Examiner (preferably the regional OL BC if he or she is certified on the technology in question), who will step in if necessary, to ensure that a valid licensing decision can be made.
 The auditor will provide verbal and written feedback regarding your test administration but should NOT discuss information that might bias your independent assessment of the applicant’s performance.

 As soon as possible after administering the operating test, evaluate and document your applicant’s performance and make an independent licensing recommendation in accordance with ES-303.
 Submit Form ES-303-1 and any supporting documentation to your auditor for review and approval.